Erasmus+ traineeship grant

 - have a long-term disability

-The traineeship period is normally between 60 and 360 days (two to twelve months).
+The traineeship period is usually between two and twelve months.

-If you cannot undertake a traineeship abroad for a longer period, you may have the opportunity to combine a shorter stay abroad with a virtual element – so-called blended mobility.
-Read more about what this means in the section, ‘Five options for traineeship’ above.
+If you are unable to do a traineeship abroad for a longer period, it may be possible to combine a shorter stay abroad (of 5 to 30 calendar days) with a virtual component.
+This is called 'blended mobility'.
+Read more about what this means in the section 'Five options for an Erasmus+ traineeship' above.

 You can do a traineeship at a company, organisation, research institute, laboratory, or other relevant organisations.
 There are, however, certain requirements if a traineeship is to be approved – see the section, ‘Requirements and conditions’ above.

 Large companies and organisations often advertise traineeships on their websites.
-You can also get tips from the University’s career portal MyCareer, from various international websites focused on traineeships, and by learning about other students’ experiences.
+You can also get tips from the University's career portal Career Hub on various international websites focused on traineeships, and by learning about other students’ experiences.

 Some useful links to get you started: